-Attested: Mixa comes second in RC's list of 8 diversa loca ‘various places’ discussed here.
+Attested: Mixa at position 229 in the Ravenna Cosmography, second of the 8 diversa loca ‘various places’ discussed here.

 Where: In the Forth estuary.
 Exactly where is uncertain, but the island of Inchgarvie at NT138795, where fog now sometimes blankets the bridges, would surely have been familiar to sailors in Roman times.

 Name origin: ‘Misty, foggy’, from PIE *meigh- ‘to glimmer, to twinkle, to hide from eyes’.
 Many striking pictures are posted online of the Forth bridges shrouded in fog (such as this) and “The Forth Estuary is one of the foggiest sea areas of Scotland”.